Educators’ Corner - Resources to Teaching GP Consultation and Communication Skills

 Planning Resources

-Teaching Sessions for December
+Teaching Sessions for February

-Although we’re releasing these resources in December they’re designed to be flexible.
+Although we’re releasing these resources in February they’re designed to be flexible.
 Use them now if you’re ready, or save them for later in the training year when they best fit your programme.

 Whenever you choose to use them, we hope they save you time and spark meaningful learning for your trainees.